Born 11 months, 11 days ago

 "What, did you think Shiloh had free reign in taking people back and forth across the mortal coil?"

 "Hardly.
-I know he has to work to sneak Helena out, whereas Pikyu and my god actively encourages us to meet.
+I know he has to work to sneak Helena out, whereas my god of the dead actively encourages Pikyu and I to meet.
 Praying to our ancestors and being visited by their spirits is part of the culture I was raised in, you see, and this isn't much different."

 "As for my birth mother, she...used me as a distraction, a scapegoat before I was even born.
 She pretended my egg was another, and the great black dragon who was hunting her down for it killed us both, or so he thought.
 Pikyu had been with my birth mother just before, and found my egg had survived.
 She took me in, and has been my mother ever since."